-21. The State Governments are paid grants and loans for various Plan and non-Plan purposes.
-Besides, sizeable amounts of tax revenues collected by the Central Government in the form of income-tax and union excise duties are also transferred to the State Governments.
+21. The State Governments are provided grants and loans for various Plan and Non-Plan purposes.
+Besides, sizeable amounts of tax revenues collected by the Central Government are also transferred to the State Governments.
 Some of the States also get grants to cover the gap in their revenue resources, as recommended by the Finance Commission.
 The total resources transferred to State and Union Territory Governments are indicated in a statement incorporated in the document Budget at a Glance.
 Further details of these transfers by way of share of taxes, grants-in-aid and loans are given in Expenditure Budget Vol.1.
-The share of union excise duties and bulk of grants and loans, are disbursed by the Ministry of Finance and are included in the Demand 'Transfers to State and Union Territory Governments', which is presented on its behalf.
-The grants and loans released by other Ministries/ Departments are provided for in their respective Demands.
+Bulk of grants and loans are disbursed by the Ministry of Finance and Company Affairs and are included in the Demand 'Transfers to State and Union Territory Governments', which is presented on its behalf.
+The grants and loans released by other Ministries/Departments are provided for in their respective Demands.